Explicit Vologodsky Integration for Hyperelliptic Curves: -adic Integration Theories

 \subsubsection{Tropical Integration}

-We begin by setting a few notations and conventions.
+We begin by setting some notation and conventions.
 Let $\Gamma$ be a finite and connected graph.
 We will denote by $V(\Gamma)$ and $E(\Gamma)$, respectively, the set of vertices and oriented edges.
 For $e\in E(\Gamma)$, we write $i(e)$ and $t(e)$ for the initial and terminal point of $e$, respectively; and we denote by $-e$ the same edge as $e$ with the reverse orientation.